Anticore0/creative-platform/README.md

-# My Practice Website

-This is a learning project created entirely by me for practicing and enhancing web development skills.
-The site was built according to a design mockup using HTML, CSS, and Bootstrap, with Splide used for creating a slider.
-It is hosted on GitHub Pages.
+# Creative Platform

+Creative Platform is a showcase website.
+The site was created based on a carefully crafted mockup, with the goal of demonstrating proficiency in designing a responsive, clean, and user-friendly web experience.
+It utilizes modern web technologies and components to provide a dynamic and engaging experience for users.

+## Key Features:
+- Responsive Design: Ensures seamless functionality across all devices and screen sizes.

+- Dynamic Content: Incorporates a carousel slider for showcasing key content and images.

+- Modern Web Design: A clean, intuitive layout prioritizing user experience and simplicity.

-## Technologies
+## Technologies Used:

-- HTML – site structure.
-- CSS – styling of the page.
-- Bootstrap – using ready-made components to simplify the layout.
+- HTML: Structured for easy navigation and SEO optimization.

+- CSS: Custom styling for a sleek, professional appearance.

+- Bootstrap: Utilized to simplify layout design and enhance component flexibility.

-- Splide – slider for carousels and content.
+- Splide: Added a smooth, interactive slider functionality for images and content.
-- Git – version control and collaboration.
-- GitHub Pages – hosting for the site.

-## Accessibility
+## Live Preview

-The site is available at: https://anticore0.github.io/professional-portfolio-site/
+Explore the site here: https://anticore0.github.io/professional-portfolio-site